-Ed Murray may campaign as write-in candidate for Seattle mayor
+Ed Murray may campaign as write-in candidate for Seattle mayor, but could it even work?

 “If Lisa Murkowski did it, it makes everything possible,” Harrell said.
 “I joke, but Murray is an easier name to spell than Murkowski.”

 Voters wanting to re-elect Murray would need to spell his name correctly on the August primary ballot, according to King County Elections.
+However, if Murray files as a declared write-in candidate by the July 14 deadline, elections officials would count any commonly recognizable spelling variation of his name.

 If Murray finished in the top two in the primary, his name would appear on the general-election ballot in November.

 He also could bypass the primary, and seek write-in votes in the general election.